Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2d-embodied-extensions-integration.md

   Describes how agents integrate tools, institutions, and culture into expanded composite patterns across neural to socio-technical scales.
 description: >
   Analyzes embodiment as pattern aggregation, presenting examples from cane usage to laboratories, and discusses agency, ethics, and boundary fluidity in pattern composites.
-tags: [embodiment, integration, multi-scale, extensions, agency]
+tags: [Embodiment, Integration, Multi-Scale, Extensions, Agency]
 altitude: low
 emoji: "⚙️"
----

 ---

 ## 1  From Cane to Culture — A Pattern Perspective